anedicksh/Fairness-in-music-recommender-systems/README.md

 The folder recommendations includes the recommendations file with the recommended songs.
 The file RS.py is the algorithm that is run every time the user presses the play button or chooses a preferred genre.
-The file activities.json stores all the activities the user makes within the Streamlit app The files app.py and template.py are used for
+The file activities.json stores all the activities the user makes within the Streamlit app The files app.py and template.py are used to run Streamlit.